wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_namespace.md

 ---
-title: xem:/namespace \[GET\]
+title: /namespace - NEM
-description: Gets the namespace with given id.
+description: Example code for the /namespace rest method. Сomplete guide on how to use /namespace rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters